Why Smart Irrigation Matters in Rabi Season

 Use straw, dry leaves, sugarcane trash, or biodegradable films.
 Mulching complements drip irrigation by keeping the root zone moist longer.

-6. Laser Levelling for Uniform Water Distribution
+6. Laser Land Levelling

 - Up to 30% water savings